ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260500 Common Work Results for Electrical.md

    1. Layout, cabling and circuiting of site electrical systems such as underground duct banks, and site lighting fixtures.
 Include system and cable identification of communication systems such as telephone, data, fiber optic, fire alarm, security system and other cabling systems.
    1. Panel schedule drawings consisting of each panelboard, motor control center, bus duct, switchboard, switchgear, automatic transfer switch and substation.
 Schedules shall indicate the “as built” circuiting with loads and room numbers identified.
 Room numbers on schedules shall include the architectural room number indicated on the Drawings and the signage room numbers from the signage schedules.
    1. Power one-line diagrams shall be provided in a plastic, framed enclosure and mounted in the rooms housing the electrical switchboards.
-1. Quality Assurance**
-   1. Regulatory Requirements:
+1. Quality Assurance*   1.
+Regulatory Requirements:
       1.
    1. Comply with the applicable requirements of ANSI C2 and NFPA 70.
    1. Requirements of ANSI C2 and NFPA 70 shall be minimum standards of products and installation work.
 Furnish products and perform installation work which exceeds the standards of ANSI C2 and NFPA 70 when specified or indicated.
    1. Comply with applicable requirements of city, county, and state laws, ordinances and regulations including modifications and supplements to ANSI C2 and NFPA 70.
    1. Comply with the applicable requirements of U.S. Department of Labor, Occupational Safety and Health Administration Standards (OSHA).
-1. Project/Site Conditions**
-   1. Environmental Requirements:
+1. Project/Site Conditions*   1.
+Environmental Requirements:
       1. Provide products suitable for operation under the following environmental conditions:
       1.
    1. Temperature: